sandhyaparna/Data-Science/Modeling/Model Interpretation.md

 * How can we trust model predictions?
 We should be able to evaluate and validate any data point and how a model takes decisions on it - ensures TRANSPARENCY of the model.
   <br/>
   <br/>
-* Global Interpretation - Being able to explain the conditional interaction between dependent andindependent variables based on the complete dataset
+* Global Interpretation - Being able to explain the conditional interaction between dependent and independent variables based on the complete dataset
-* Local Interpretation - Being able to explain the conditional interaction between dependent andindependent variables wrt to a single prediction
+* Local Interpretation - Being able to explain the conditional interaction between dependent and independent variables wrt to a single prediction

 Traditional techniques for Model interpretation are
 * Exploratory analysis and visualization techniques like clustering and dimensionality reduction.